Courses Available Online, Virtually and Classroom

 The mission of the NZISM is to build quality health and safety practitioners and to promote industry excellence.
 They also assist in determining standards for health and safety in New Zealand and consulting with the likes of the New Zealand Government via our association with the Health and Safety Association of New Zealand (HASANZ).

-7. South African Institute of Occupational Safety and Health (SAIOSH)
+South African Institute of Occupational Safety and Health (SAIOSH)

-Level: Technical membership (TechSAIOSH)
+Level: Technical Membership (TechSAIOSH)

 SAIOSH is recognised by the South African Qualifications Authority (SAQA) as the professional body to register Occupational Health and Safety Practitioners in South Africa.
 They work to enhance and progress the OHS profession in South Africa through research, promotion, education, training, guidance and building relationships with other global networks.

-SAIOSH has more than 10,000 members from a wide range of industries in the private and public sector in South Africa.
+SAIOSH has more than 10,000 members from a wide range of industries in the private and public sectors in South Africa.
 Benefits of Graduate membership include: access to free Occupational Health and Safety webinars and workshops, e-learning, OHS legal updates, discounts, access to a legal advice forum, free subscription to SHEQ Management Magazine, online networking, online CPD, career portal and much more.

 Related Blogs